Tocilizumab

 Additional Information

-Tocilizumab is a humanized monoclonal antibody that inhibits interleukin-6 (IL-6) receptor signaling.
-It is used to treat rheumatoid arthritis, giant cell arteritis, systemic juvenile idiopathic arthritis, polyarticular juvenile idiopathic arthritis, cytokine release syndrome, and systemic sclerosis-associated interstitial lung disease.
+Tocilizumab is a humanized monoclonal antibody that binds the interleukin-6 (IL-6) receptor and blocks IL-6 signaling.
+It is used in moderate-to-severe rheumatoid arthritis, giant cell arteritis, polyarticular and systemic juvenile idiopathic arthritis, cytokine release syndrome after CAR-T cell therapy, and systemic sclerosis-associated interstitial lung disease.
+It can be administered intravenously every 4 weeks or subcutaneously weekly to every other week.

 Mechanism of Action